Download This Sample

 Sign Me Up

-Large and shaggy-haired, the brown bear (Ursus arctos) ranges in color, and is part of the family Ursidae, which is found across much of northern Eurasia and North America.
+Large and shaggy-haired, the brown bear (Ursus arctos) also known as a Grizzly bear, ranges in color, and is part of the family Ursidae, which is found across much of northern Eurasia and North America.
 Also known as the “bruin”, brown bears remain a least-concerned species as listed by the IUCN.

 See the fact file below for more information on the brown bear or alternatively, you can download our 20-page Brown Bear worksheet pack to utilise within the classroom or home environment.